logicguy1/The-Cookbook/Barlel/README.md

 Barlel is a simple recipe which do not need any hard method.
 Anyone can make it!

 ## Discussion
 I personnaly like to use walnut oil instead of olive oil sometimes.
-It has a whole other taste and will diversify your Barlel! ;D
+It has a whole other taste and will diversify your Barlel! ;D <br>
+Barlel is good served with moroccan tea.